Reducing Retinal Blindness Worldwide

 2024 Spring Luncheon and RRF Lectureship

-David M. Gamm, MD, PhD will be the honorary speaker at RRF’s 2024 spring luncheon that will be held on May 15, 2024.
+Honorary speaker at RRF’s 2024 spring luncheon held on May 15, 2024.

 Dr. David Gamm is the Emmett A. Humble Distinguished Director of the McPherson Eye Research Institute, the Sandra Lemke Trout Chair in Eye Research, and a Professor of Ophthalmology and Visual Sciences at the University of Wisconsin-Madison.
 He is also a member of the Waisman Center Stem Cell Research Program, the UW Stem Cell and Regenerative Medicine Center, the American Society for Clinical Investigation, and the American Institute for Medical and Biological Engineering.
 In 2016, he co-founded Opsis Therapeutics, where he currently serves as Chief Scientific Officer.

 In his clinical practice, Dr. Gamm diagnoses and manages a wide range of pediatric eye and vision disorders.
 His research focuses on advancing human pluripotent stem cell technology for the purpose of generating cells and tissues for use in retinal disease modeling and cell replacement therapies for blinding disorders such as retinitis pigmentosa and age–related macular degeneration.
-Dr. Gamm will share the latest updates on his research, including the prospects for use of human pluripotent stem cells in gene therapies for inherited retinal diseases.
+Dr. Gamm shared the latest updates on his research, including the prospects for use of human pluripotent stem cells in gene therapies for inherited retinal diseases.

 Spring Luncheon 2022